wkeeling/selenium-wire/README.rst

         }
     }
     driver = webdriver.Firefox(seleniumwire_options=options)

-Note that you cannot use the ``DesiredCapabilities`` API for configuring a proxy like you might when using Selenium directly.
-This is because Selenium Wire uses this API to inject its own embedded proxy configuration under the covers.

 The proxy configuration can also be loaded through environment variables called ``http``, ``https`` and ``no_proxy``.
 The proxy configuration in the options passed to the webdriver instance will take precedence over environment variable configuration if both are specified.